Caroline Island: Commercial enterprises and British claim

 In 1846, the Tahitian firm of Collie and Lucett attempted to establish a small stock-raising and copra-harvesting community on the island; the operation met with limited financial success.
 In 1868, Caroline was claimed for Britain by the captain of HMS Reindeer, which noted 27 residents in a settlement on South Islet.
 The island was leased by the British government to Houlder Brothers and Co. in 1872, with John T. Arundel as the manager; two of the islets are named for him.
 Houlder Brothers and Co. conducted minimal guano mining on the island from 1874.
 John T. Arundel and Co. took over the lease and the industry in 1881; the company supplied a total of about 10,000 tons of phosphate until supplies became exhausted in 1895.
 In 1885 Arundel established a coconut plantation, but the coconut palms suffered from disease and the plantation failed.
 The settlement on the island lasted until 1904, when the six remaining Polynesians were relocated to Niue.

 Caroline Island, visible in an astronaut photograph taken in 2009.
 The inner lagoon appears a lighter blue than the deeper ocean.

 The island was leased to S.R.
 Maxwell and Company and a new settlement was established in 1916, this time built entirely upon copra export.
 Much of the South islet was deforested to make way for coconut palms, a non-indigenous plant.
 The business venture, however, went into debt, and the island's settlement slowly decreased in population.
 By 1926, it was down to only ten residents, and by 1936, the settlement consisted of only two Tahitian families.
 It was abandoned in the late 1930s.

 During World War II, Caroline Island remained unoccupied, and no military action took place there.
-Under British jurisdiction, it was formally repossessed by the British Western Pacific High Commission in 1943 and then governed as part of the Central and Southern Line Islands.
+The British claim was formally reasserted and the island was placed under the jurisdiction of the Western Pacific High Commission, governed as part of the Central and Southern Line Islands.
 A Tahitian family was found to be living on the atoll when the American sailor John Caldwell visited it in September 1946.
 In January 1972, the Central and Southern Line Islands were joined with the British colony of the Gilbert and Ellice Islands, which had become autonomous in 1971.